frap129/OpenQ1/docs/Installation.md

 3. Disconnect all of the connectors on the toolhead board.
 They are all color coded, so don't worry about remembering what went where.
 4. Remove the 3 screws that hold the toolhead board on.
 5. Remove the toolhead board.
-6. Cuta section of 4 pins off of a strip of pin headers.
+6. Cut a section of 4 pins off of a strip of pin headers.
 Be sure to use straight ones, as the angled ones will not fit with the rear cover of the toolhead.
 Leave all 4 connected to one another.
 7. Solder them onto the toolhead board using the holes labeled D-, D+, 5V, GND.
 Make sure the long ends of the pins are on the same side as all of the other connectors, with the short ends going through the holes.

 You're done!
-Put it all back together, but make sure to leave the back cover off for the next step.
+Re-attach the board to the toolhead with the three screws, plug in all of the connectors, but make sure to leave the back cover off for the next step.

 ## Part 4: Flashing the Toolhead MCU